Find your nearest Bupa Dental clinic

 There are simple precautions to help prevent certain injuries to the teeth.
 When participating in sport or recreational activities, always wear a custom-made mouthguard that is designed and fitted by a dentist.

-When opening a pack of chips, a bag of peanuts or other plastic containers of food products, always use scissors rather that your teeth.
+When opening a pack of chips, a bag of peanuts or other plastic containers of food products, always use scissors rather than your teeth.
 Also, try not to chew on hard objects such as ice, pens, nuts or even a brutal baguette!

 *Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.